-The Secret to Losing Weight
+Here’s the Secret to Losing Weight

-Did you come here expecting an easy secret to losing weight — like maybe a magic pill or a liquid cleanse that will melt the pounds off of you?
-If so, I am going to disappoint you.
-There is no getting around the fact that losing weight takes hard work and commitment.
+I have lots of good news, but I’ll start with the bad.
+If you came here expecting an easy secret to losing weight — something like a magic pill, a liquid cleanse or a plastic wrap that will melt the pounds off of you, I’m going to disappoint you.
+I wish it were different (BELIEVE ME), but there is NO getting around the fact that losing weight takes hard work and commitment.

 Creating a Calorie Deficit

-Here’s a video where I explain the process of creating a calorie deficit, which is the REAL secret to losing weight:
+Here’s a video where I explain the process of creating a calorie deficit—which is the REAL secret to losing weight:

-The Secret to Losing Weight
+The Science of Losing Weight

 In order to lose ONE pound of fat, the average person must burn 3,500 calories.

-- Deduct a healthy calorie deficit so you know how many calories you’re going to eat to lose weight.
+- Deduct a healthy calorie deficit so you know how many calories you’re going to eat to lose weight

-Estimating Your Caloric Baseline
+Estimate Your Caloric Baseline

 First, let me say that ALL of the numbers I’m going to use in this post are averages.
-Your actual numbers can be impacted by many things, including your level of normal activity, your metabolism, etc. For instance, if you are extremely sedentary or you have damaged your metabolism by yo-yo dieting, you will have to work a bit harder.
-(The good news is that your broken metabolism is fixable!)
-If you want to be more precise in your calculations, you’ll need to invest in a daily calorie tracker like FitBit.
-Autumn estimates your caloric baseline by taking your current weight and multiplying it times 11.
+Your actual numbers can be impacted by many things, including your level of normal activity, your metabolism, etc.

+Your caloric baseline is the amount of calories your body needs just to survive—to make your blood pump, to breath, move around, etc. Autumn Calabrese, the fitness trainer behind the 21 Day Fix, estimates your caloric baseline by taking your current weight and multiplying it times 11.
 Another way is to use this Calorie Calculator.

 Calculating Your Caloric Needs

-When you’re doing the Fix workouts, you can figure you’re burning about 400 calories.
+When you’re doing the 21 Day Fix workouts, you can figure you’re burning about 400 calories.
 Obviously, the actual number will be very impacted by how hard you push yourself during the workout.

 If the calories you eat are equal to your caloric needs, you will maintain your weight.
 If you eat more, you will gain weight.
 In order to lose weight, you have to eat fewer calories.